Vale of Neath Railway: The Newport, Abergavenny and Hereford Railway

 The Newport, Abergavenny and Hereford Railway had opened in 1852, and soon formed part of a chain of narrow (standard) gauge railways running from the River Severn to the River Mersey.
 The London and North Western Railway hoped to acquire it to gain access to Newport Docks, but in the end the NA&HR formed part of the West Midland Railway in 1860, and that in turn was absorbed by the Great Western Railway in 1863.

-Long before that, in 1847, the NA&HR had obtained Parliamentary powers for the Taff Vale Extension, which was to run westward from Pontypool to Quakers Yard, where it would join the Taff Vale Railway.
+Long before that, in 1847, the NA&HR had obtained the Newport, Abergavenny and Hereford Railway (Extension to Taff Vale Railway) Act 1847 (10 & 11 Vict. c. clxxvii), giving powers for the Taff Vale Extension, which was to run westward from Pontypool to Quakers Yard, where it would join the Taff Vale Railway.
 This line had the potential to connect with numerous of the south-to-north lines in the valleys, thereby conveying mineral products from collieries and ironworks on their network to the industrial north of England without having to pass through Cardiff or Newport.
 The Taff Vale Extension opened progressively from 1855, and many of the junctions with valley lines were only effected in later years.

 The NA&HR had as its original purpose a connection between Hereford and Newport Docks, but it was now obvious that the connection to the South Wales Valleys was more lucrative.
 The rise of Aberdare as a source of high-quality coal was an obvious attraction, and the NA&HR started to talk to the Vale of Neath Railway about linking up.

-In fact in 1857 the NA&HR obtained Parliamentary authorisation to extend to Aberdare, and it approached the VoNR concerning a mutual arrangement giving the NA&HR access to Aberdare from Middle Duffryn alongside the Aberdare Valley Railway, effectively part of the VoNR, in exchange for a similar arrangement from Middle Duffryn to Navigation Colliery.
+In fact in 1857 the NA&HR obtained Newport, Abergavenny and Hereford Railway (Branches) Act 1857 (20 & 21 Vict. c. cxix) giving authorisation to extend to Aberdare, and it approached the VoNR concerning a mutual arrangement giving the NA&HR access to Aberdare from Middle Duffryn alongside the Aberdare Valley Railway, effectively part of the VoNR, in exchange for a similar arrangement from Middle Duffryn to Navigation Colliery.

 The VoNR turned this proposal down, but in 1860 the idea was revived; it was to include laying a narrow (standard) gauge rail as far as Aberdare station and NA&HR use of the station.
 Although the SWR-nominated directors on the VoNR board were hostile to the idea, the VoNR were concerned that a rebuff might result in the NA&HR (now merged with others to form the West Midland Railway) building its own line to the Swansea Vale Railway and reaching Swansea independently of the VoNR.